-The article on the subject by Rick Rozoff follows this preamble and raises a cry of alarm – exactly as I think the “crisis” was designed to do.
+The article on the subject by Rick Rozoff follows this preamble and raises a cry of alarm – exactly as I think it was designed to do.

 But before we jump off the deep end and accuse President Obama of being a militaristic adventurer and tool of the New World Order, let’s look at some of the features of this crisis.